 Make the most of the Croatian islands – the easiest itinerary for you

-There are many things Croatia has to offer to travellers, and the islands in Croatia are absolutely one of them!
+There are many things Croatia has to offer to travellers, and the islands in Croatia are something extra special!
 Officially, there are 1,244 islands in the country (source: the Croatian government – they should know) of which only 78 are actually islands, the rest being islets and even smaller pieces of land.
 Now, I don’t expect you to visit all 78 of those islands – but many travellers do want to visit as many as possible to make the most of their time in Croatia.
 So here I present you with a guide to the Croatian islands – the easiest itinerary for you.

 The wonderful thing about experiencing a number of islands on one trip to Croatia is that you will really get a feel for the differences between the islands, from beautiful nature in national parks to buzzing towns with nightlife options to tranquillity.